symfony-cmf/symfony-cmf-docs/getting-started/menu.rst

 This bundle is configurable using a set of parameters, but all of them are optional.
-You can go to the :doc:`../bundles/menu` reference page for the full configuration options list and aditional information.
+You can go to the :doc:`../bundles/menu` reference page for the full configuration options list and additional information.

 Further notes
 -------------